YixinLi99/Gaussian-Tutorials/README.md

 Computations can be carried out in gas phase or solutions, in ground states or excited states

 ### Gaussian Input Files
+- `Link 0 Commands`: Locate and name scratch files.
+- `Route section (# lines)`: Specify desired calculation type, the method and basis set and other options.
+- `Title section`: Brief description of the calculation.
+- `Molecule specification`: Specify molecular system to be studied in Cartesian coordinates or by the Z-matrix.
+- `Optional additional sections`: Additional input needed for specific job types.
 ## Use gaussian to generate a DFT method forcefield
 ## DFT calculations